-Found in 5 Collections and/or Records:
+Found in 7 Collections and/or Records:

 Includes reports on Nevada agricultural economics and management, including topics dealing with range and forest management in Nevada and northeastern California flood control irrigation the Carson, Truckee, Muddy, and Colorado Rivers grazing, the state Planning Board Water Facilities Act and the Purnell Act.

 University of Nevada, Reno Professor Emeritus in History (1967-2016), William D. Rowley specialized in history of the American West, especially Nevada, Reclamation, and Water history.
 Collection contains materials related to some of his publications, expert witness materials and background research for Colorado Water Division District Court case, and other materials and research on grazing and ranch lands, the Newlands Project, and forestry history.

-Abstract Collection contains, predominantly, United States Forest Service material including daily diaries, manuscripts, reports and printed material.
+Ivan Sack (1908-1985) was a forester and lecturer for the University of Nevada, Reno.
+The collection contains, predominantly, United States Forest Service material including daily diaries, manuscripts, reports and printed material.